Twins vs. Angels Player Props Betting Odds

 MLB Props Today: Los Angeles Angels

-- Patrick Sandoval (3-2) will take the mound for the Angels, his ninth start of the season.
+- The Angels will send Shohei Ohtani (5-1) to the mound for his sixth start this season.

-- In eight starts this season, he's earned a quality start in three of them.

-- Sandoval has four starts in a row of five innings or more.

 |Opponent